More privacy in the digital world

 In the source text of an email, the sender's IP addresses are sometimes listed in the so-called email header.
 We do not collect your IP address.
 Emails sent using Posteo therefore do not contain our customers' IP addresses.
 To protect your privacy and for security reasons, we also delete any potential IP address entries made by local email programs from the email headers.
 Emails sent using our webmail interface or using email programs therefore contain neither your local nor your public IP address.

 Our alias addresses help you to restrict the circulation of your main address.
 Use alias addresses, for example, when signing up for online portals and forums.
-Alias addresses are individually encrypted at Posteo using your password, to protect your privacy.

 We do not collect user data nor do we possess traffic data (such as IP addresses) connected to any accounts.
 Processes and functions are always conceived with the principle of data-efficiency.